 Student Spotlight: Jessica Halder

-Growing up, Jessica Halder was strongly influenced by her family.
+Growing up, Jessica Halder was strongly influenced by moving from Bangladesh to America.

-After leaving high school, Halder was indecisive because she had a narrow focus on her prospective future but was unsure of which major would be the right fit.
+After leaving high school, Halder was indecisive and was unsure of which major would be the right fit.
 She chose College of DuPage because her older brother had attended and knew of its excellence.

 “College of DuPage has allowed me to meet other students with different backgrounds, similar – as well as vastly different – goals for the future, and even established careers who made me realize how expansive fields in science and engineering truly are,” she said.
 “I’ve met professors who offered a flood of information in regards to transfer schools and what would benefit me the most.
 They answered questions I did not know I had about building a career and the right steps to take in order to obtain my goals.”

 Helping her financially are a number of scholarships she received through the College of DuPage Foundation: the Naperville Rotary and Charities Scholarship, the Ruth Walbeck Memorial Scholarship, the Carol Stream Community College Scholarship, the Eileen Ward Textbook Scholarship, the Lillian Neale Campbell Scholarship, and the Paul W. and Katherine T. Hedburn Scholarship.

-Halder’s educational goal is to transfer to a four-year university, preferably the University of Illinois at Urbana-Champaign, and complete a bachelor’s degree in agricultural and biological engineering.
-For a career, she would like to design technology in the medical field.
+Halder’s educational goal is to transfer to a four-year university, preferably the University of Illinois at Urbana-Champaign, and complete a bachelor’s degree in biological engineering.
+For a career, she would like to implement renewable energy into the global infrastructure.

 Halder encourages any prospective student who is indecisive about the future or hesitant about the costs of big universities to study at College of DuPage first.